sparkfun/SparkFun_Simultaneous_RFID_Reader_M7E/docs/universal_assistant.md

 The main window of the Universal Reader Assistant contains a whole bunch of settings and status menus to adjust everything from the M7E's read/write options, power level and even perform firmware updates.
 It also has a handy readout for the M7E's internal temperature along with multiple tabs for interacting with tags the M7E sees including simple tag data, writing to the user memory and also locking a tag with a custom password.

-There are a ton of features to the Nano from ThingMagic.
+There are a ton of features to the M7E from ThingMagic.
 Poke around the Universal Reader Assistant to learn more. *Write EPC* and *User Memory* are two of the most commonly used tabs.

 !!! info
     <b>Note:</b> The ‘Transport Logging’ checkbox is very handy.
 Select this box and all the serial communication will be recorded to a log file.
 These HEX bytes can be deciphered and recreated using an Arduino or other microcontroller if you need a particular capability or feature that is not supported in the SparkFun Simultaneous RFID Reader Arduino library.